The Union has rebranded the concert group with a new logo that aims to use visual imagery to convey the ebbs and flows of sound.

 Pentagram’s San Francisco-based architectural partner has recently completed a Mad Men tribute project.
 We talk to him about how he works with other partners, how UK design is perceived on the West Coast and the constant strive for perfectionism.

-The London Taxi Company is planning to launch a new low-emissions taxi design ahead of environmental legislations being brought in in the capital in 2018.
+The London Taxi Company is planning to launch a new low-emissions taxi design ahead of environmental legislations being brought into the capital in 2018.

 William Heath Robinson Trust will open a museum dedicated to the cartoonist in April 2016, which will showcase previously unseen work that has just been acquired by the trust.